siam1251/cmds/interview_questions_pattern.md

 ### if you need a sorting window which is removing from end

-* use set or multiset or map (every operation is log N)
+* use set or multiset or map (every operation is log N which uses KD tree inside)
 *
 ### AD hoc
  [bulb switcher](https://leetcode.com/problems/bulb-switcher/)